decaluwe/1D-SEI-Model/ECS_Interface/README.md

 on a non-intercalating anode (in this case, tungsten).

-*Note: This is a 'frozen' version of the code, used to generate the figures in the ECS Interface article from the Spring 2019 Data Science issue, is saved in the `ECS_Interface` folder.*
+*Note: This is a 'frozen' version of the code, used to generate the figures in the ECS Interface article from the Spring 2019 Data Science issue.
+Please note that this implementation is for demonstration purposes only - there are additional features yet to be implemented, and the thermodynamics and reaction rates presented in the cti file are not based on anything in particular (i.e. they are neither based on previous literature nor fit to any data.*

 The model is built upon the capabilities in the [Cantera](cantera.org) software suite, which facilitates incorporating chemical complexity in an efficient,